-- 6.1.1 The need to undertake an inspection may be triggered by any of the following: - the observations of its staff or contractors; - information or complaints received from members of the public or members of professional bodies; - events arising following natural disasters; - notification from the Ministry of Business, Innovation and Employment (MBIE); - notification from FENZ.
+- 6.1.1 The need to undertake an inspection may be triggered by any of the following: - the observations of its staff or contractors; - information or complaints received from members of the public or members of professional bodies; - events arising following natural disasters; - notification from the Ministry of Business, Innovation and Employment (MBIE); - notification from FENZ. - 6.1.2 When Council receives information regarding a potentially Dangerous, Affected or Insanitary building it will:

-- Z6.1.12 OnceWhen Council receives information regarding a potentially Dangerous.
-Affected or -Insanitary building it will: - Check the details of the property against Council records; - Have an Authorised Officer undertake an inspection of the building in question to assess the condition of the building.
-In doing this, Council may seek advice from the New Zealand Fire Service FENZ, or any other professional or organisation deemed appropriate by Council; and - Prepare an inspection record.
+a) Check the details of the property against Council records;

+b) Have an Authorised Officer undertake an inspection of the building in question to assess the condition of the building.
+In doing this, Council may seek advice from FENZ, or any other professional or organisation deemed appropriate by Council; and, c) Prepare an inspection record.

-6.2 Assessment of Potentially Dangerous, Affected or Insanitary Buildkings
+6.2 Assessment of Potentially Dangerous, Affected or Insanitary Buildings

-- 76.2.1 All inspections of potentially Dangerous, Affected or Insanitary buildings will involve assessment of the building's condition in terms of the definitions in Section 121 (dangerous buildings).
-121A (affected buildings) and 123 (insanitary buildings) of the Act and the current building code requirements.
-Inspection records will be prepared in all cases. - 6.2.2 Council may engage a subject matter expert to assist with determining the course of action. - 6.2.3 Authorised Officers are not required to inform or obtain approval for inspections to determine whether or not a building is Dangerous or Insanitary, unless the building is a household unit.
+6.2.1 All inspections of potentially Dangerous, Affected or Insanitary buildings will involve assessment of the building's condition in terms of the definitions in sections 121 (dangerous buildings), 121A (affected buildings) and 123 (insanitary buildings) of the Act and the current building code requirements.

+- 6.2.2 Council may engage a subject matter expert to assist with determining the course of action. - 6.2.3 Authorised Officers are not required to inform or obtain approval for inspections to determine whether or not a building is Dangerous or Insanitary, unless the building is a household unit.
 In these circumstances, Council must either obtain consent of the occupier of the household unit or obtain an order from the District Court.